emora-chat/emora_stdm/docs/NatexTutorial.md

 * `string`: directly inserted as a regex term
 * `set of strings`: converted to a regex disjunction, i.e. `(?:e1|e2|e3|...)`
 * `boolean`:   `True` converts to `.*?` and `False` converts to `__FALSE__`

+Note that if macro call terms are directly nested within each other, e.g. `#A(#B(arg))`, the return value of the inner macro call will be passed into the `args` list of the outer macro _without_ conversion to a string.
+This allows chaining macros together to increase expressiveness and reduce the number of times a new macro must be created.
+If you wanted, you could easily create an entire programming language out of macros! (not recommended)

 The internal logic of a macro is dependent on the developer's needs.
 In the case of the above example,